Life from the perspective of a sensitive Rainforest Mind (RFM)

 Dr. Niloo Dardashti on the power of understanding our ‘family dynamics’ at work

 They say our fast-paced world needs highly sensitive people, or HSPs as they are often called.
 What about the workplace?
-Can people with this complex and empathetic mind add value here too?
+Can people with this complex and empathetic mind also add value here?
 Or are they just too sensitive.
-Dr. Candan Aydemir-Tam, healthcare psychologist, tells us everything.
+Dr. Candan Aydemir-Tam, healthcare psychologist, tells us how HSPs can be the main spider in the web thanks to their unique qualities.
+They notice things that most of us don’t, and they can play an indispensable role in team bonding.
+This is her story.

 There are ‘horse owners’ who take their horse for a walk instead of riding it.
 They say it’s a great thing to do for both horse and rider.
 That it helps them see the world from their horse’s perspective and creates a stronger bond between them.
 All by changing their perspective a little.
 So: are horses just for riding?